Geometry of the minimal spanning tree in the heavy-tailed regime: new universality classes: Discussion

 We now briefly remark on the assumptions in this paper.
-Assumption \ref{ass:wts}~(i) ensures supercriticality of the random graph model, whereas Assumption \ref{ass:wts}~(ii) corresponds to the condition in \cite[(19)]{aldous-limic}.
+As mentioned before, Assumption \ref{ass:wts}~(i) implies supercriticality of the random graph model, whereas Assumption \ref{ass:wts}~(ii) corresponds to the condition in \cite[Display (19)]{aldous-limic}.
 It should be possible to relax Assumption \ref{ass:wts}~(iii) and Assumption \ref{ass:wts}~(iv).
 For example, our proof of Proposition \ref{prop:lem-6-bp-height}--a key ingredient used to establish tail bounds on the diameter outside the component of the vertex $1$--does not require the full force of Assumption \ref{ass:wts}~(iii).
 This proof only uses the relation

 Similarly, it should be possible to relax Assumption \ref{ass:wts}\,(iii) and Assumption \ref{ass:wts}\,(iv) and still carry out the other steps in our proof at the cost of a more intricate analysis.
-In the context of critical inhomogeneous random graphs, \cite{broutin2020limits} establishes convergence of the maximal components as well as compactness of the scaling limit under a weaker integrability condition \cite[(9)]{broutin2020limits}.
+In the context of critical inhomogeneous random graphs, \cite{broutin2020limits} establishes convergence of the maximal components as well as compactness of the scaling limit under a weaker integrability condition \cite[Display (9)]{broutin2020limits}.
 For the critical heavy-tailed configuration model, \cite{SB-SD-vdH-SS-2020} proves GHP convergence of the maximal components under \cite[Assumptions 1 and 2]{SB-SD-vdH-SS-2020}, and \cite{conchon-goldschmidt} works with i.i.d. degrees having a power-law.
 However, all these papers deal only with the critical regime.
-It is not clear what the necessary and sufficient conditions are for results such as Theorem \ref{thm:mst-convg} to hold, as proving such a result requires careful control over the complement of the maximal component.
+It is not clear what the necessary and sufficient conditions are for results such as Theorem \ref{thm:mst-convg} to hold, as proving such a result requires careful control over the complement of the maximal component in the critical window as well as the barely supercritical regime.
 Establishing such a necessary and sufficient condition remains a challenging open problem.

 We close this section with a discussion on the possible extension of the convergence in \eqref{eqn:666} with respect to the stronger GHP topology.
 Let $\mvmu^n$ (resp. $\tbar{\mvmu}^n$) denote the uniform probability measure on the vertices of $\mvM^n$ (resp. $\tbar{\mvM}^n$).
 View $\big(n^{-\eta}\cdot \mvM^n,\, \mvmu^n\big)$ and $\big(n^{-\eta}\cdot \tbar{\mvM}^n,\, \tbar{\mvmu}^n\big)$ as random metric measure spaces. \begin{conj} Under Assumption \ref{ass:wts} on the weight sequence, there exists a random compact measured $\bR$-tree $\big(\mst^{\mvtheta^*},\, \mu\big)$ whose law depends only on $\mvtheta^*$ such that